Don't you just love the Washington terminology trying to walk back his comments?

 That's February.

-That's a that's July 6th, this past July.
+That's July 6th, this past July.

 And I'm explaining why this thing went down the tubes.

-So once I was talking to a focus group last night and a diner in there, an identified voters said this about who he thought won.
+So Luntz was talking to a focus group last night and a diner in there.

 John McCain sounded the most presidential.

-Um my biggest problem with McCain had been his immigration stand.
+My biggest problem with McCain had been his immigration stand.

-And I think uh he indicated at least that he may have heard the clamor in the country over his position on that and may have mollified it.
+And I think he indicated at least that he may have heard the clamor in the country over his position on that and may have mollified it.

-Uh modified it, uh is what the voter meant to say, not mollified.
+That's what the voter meant to say, not mollified.

-Uh but we'll look past.
+But we'll look past.

 I shouldn't even have mentioned it.

-Now, here's McCain's immigration answer in a debate last night's a total limbaugh echo.
+Now, here's McCain's immigration answer in a debate last night.

-Uh the question was from Chris Wallace, Senator McCain.
+The question was from Chris Wallace.

-When you were backing comprehensive immigration reform this spring, you accused Governor Romney of flip-flopping on the issue.
+Senator McCain, when you were backing comprehensive immigration reform this spring, you accused Governor Romney of flip-flopping on the issue.

 Is the governor playing politics on immigration?

-And are you now doing the same thing backing a new plan which would enforce the borders but without any longer a path to citizenship?
+And are you now doing the same thing, backing a new plan which would enforce the borders but without any longer a path to citizenship?

-Look, this is an emotional and passionate issue, and one that uh very seldom have I seen an issue that aroused this much passion with the American people.
+Look, this is an emotional and passionate issue, and one that very seldom have I seen an issue that aroused this much passion with the American people.

 Why we failed is because the American people have lost trust and confidence in us.